d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 for instance, basic logic operations on a pair of inputs.
 Moreover, for certain choices of the activation function, it is widely known that MLPs are universal approximators.
-Even a single-hidden-layer network, given enough nodes (possibly absurdly manby), and the right set of weights, we can model any function at all.
+Even with a single-hidden-layer network, given enough nodes (possibly absurdly many), and the right set of weights, we can model any function.
 *Actually learning that function is the hard part.*
 You might think of your neural network as being a bit like the C programming language.